 A type of grease that can be used for a wide range of applications.

-Key features: Good water resistance, high-pressure tolerance, and is also able to resist severe abrasion.
+Key features: Good water resistance, high-pressure tolerance, and can also resist severe abrasion.
 This type can provide excellent greasing benefiting from a drop point above 220°C

 Uses: For serious, heavy-load tasks like industrial, aeronautical, marine, and manufacturing.